 Decides, with concurrence from the Director of the Office of Nuclear Reactor Regulation (NRR), whether this IMC is to be applied to a specific reactor.

 Is responsible for the implementation of this procedure at a particular site.
-Authority for executing the requirements of this IMC may be delegated to the and Vice of the IMC 0350 Oversight Panel (henceforth referred to as “the Panel”).
+Authority for executing the requirements of this IMC may be delegated to the Chair and Vice Chair of the IMC 0350 Oversight Panel (henceforth referred to as “the Panel”).

 Approves the establishment and disbandment of the Panel.
-Selects the of the Panel and establishes the Panel’s composition and responsibilities.
-Decides, with concurrence from Director of NRR, on the selection of the Vice .
+Selects the Chair of the Panel and establishes the Panel’s composition and responsibilities.
+Decides, with concurrence from Director of NRR, on the selection of the Vice Chair.

 Decides, with concurrence from Deputy Executive Director for Reactor and Preparedness Programs (DEDR), the Director of the Office of Enforcement (OE), and the Director of NRR, as appropriate, the scope of an Order or a Confirmatory Action Letter (CAL) specifying any immediate actions and/or the actions required of the licensee in order to receive NRC approval to restart the plant.